time2fishman/nightwatch-introduction-part1/README.md

     }
 ```

-Now, we things are a little simpler.
+To handle number clicks (or decimal clicks) we have things a little easier.
 We may need to replace a zero on the screen (if the display is '0' and we didn't press the decimal), otherwise we just add the new number to the existing number on the screen, and expect the new result.

 ```js
     else {